 If you are eligible to obtain a touristic visa without visiting a Turkish consulate in your home country, we advise you to do so and enter Turkey as a tourist.
 Besides exceptions, you have the right to stay in Turkey for up to 90 days as a tourist.
 Since your work permit will be issued in Turkey and be ready before your employment date, and as long as you remain in lawful status, you can begin employment with a work permit.
-This means, faculty members can enter Turkey with a touristic visa and begin their employment with the work permit that was obtained on their behalf.
+This means that faculty members can enter Turkey with a touristic visa and begin their employment with the work permit that was obtained on their behalf.
 The International Community Office will keep faculty members posted about their work permit status.

 For country specific information, please visit the official website of the Turkish Republic Ministry of Foreign Affairs for Visa Information for Foreigners.

 Please note that “ordinary visa” refers to a regular touristic visa that students and non-students can obtain to enter Turkey.

 International students and non-students can enter Turkey with an e-visa.
 E-visa is a touristic visa that anyone can use to enter Turkey and that does not require an in-person visa application at a consulate.
 The e-visa module will also tell if someone is exempt from touristic visas and he/she can enter Turkey with a valid passport.
 Nationals of some countries can travel to Turkey with a valid passport.
 We recommend that everyone use the e-visa module to check the visa requirements for Turkey.

 Employment and Residence

 Faculty and Staff Residence

 International faculty and staff working at KU first become residents, then begin employment.
-Their work permit process is completed before employment start date.
+Their work permit process is completed before their employment start date.
 Faculty and staff work permits are also residence permits in the form of a picture ID card.
 Faculty members receive an academic work permit issued by the Higher Education Council of Turkey (YÖK).
 International staff are issued a work permit by the Ministry of Labor and Social Security.